LeoMobileDeveloper/PullToRefreshKit/README.md

 For Swift 2.3, See branch [Swift2](https://github.com/LeoMobileDeveloper/PullToRefreshKit/tree/Swift2)

-##Support
+## Support

 UITableView/UICollectionView/UIScrollView/UIWebView

-- [x] Add pull to refresh within on call.
-Support refresh result
+- [x] Refresh within on call.
+Support dealy do display refresh result
-- [x] Add pull to load more within one call
+- [x] Pull to load more within one call
-- [x] Add pull left/right to load more(Currently only support chinese)
+- [x] Pull left/right to load more(Currently only support chinese)
-- [x] Support Elastic refresh
+- [x] Elastic refresh
 - [x] Easy to customize
-- [x] Support English and Chinese
+- [x] English and Chinese

 ## Install